 Below is a list of annotated documents from City of Kirkland files related to BN zones and pertinent to the Potala Project.
 These provide a history of how unintended changes evolved in density designations due to complex and conflicting documents, policies, maps, codes, amendments and ordinances.
-The list is in chronological order, so for the most recent developments, scroll down.
-The most recent breaking news is posted on the home page.
+The list is in chronological order.

 Early History of property: